 The Pediatric Nephrology Fellowship provides fellows with the knowledge and expertise to be highly effective clinicians and investigators who can improve the lives of children with kidney disease.

 Nationwide Children’s and The Ohio State University College of Medicine appreciate your interest in our Pediatric Nephrology Fellowship Program.
-We believe that you will find we offer many excellent opportunities to help you develop and refine the skills necessary to become a well-trained pediatric nephrologist and accomplished investigator in the areas of clinical and/or basic science.
+We believe that you will find we offer many excellent opportunities to help you develop and refine the skills necessary to become a well-trained pediatric nephrologist, accomplished investigator in clinical and/or basic science, effective teacher and nephrology advocate.

 What You Need to Know